 So did they really learn?
 Yes!
 However, I wasn’t finished here.
 This was more than a 1 day objective.
 That happens sometimes.
 Not during observations or evaluations, of course, just in real life.

 Tomorrow, I’ll share part 2.
-If you’re interested in the entire UNIT plan (input, research, project, & assessment) it’s posted in the Mercado… Deportistas Latinos.
+If you’re interested in the entire UNIT plan (Can do goals, 2 weeks of lessons, authres, homework, project, & assessment) it’s available on our curriculum site here: ADIOSTEXTBOOK.com

 What about you?
 What helps you give good, comprehensible input?
 How are you making your “good” lessons GREAT?